DLGs or discuss launch gliders, gained a lot of popularity lately, for the size and performance they offer.

 The Super Gee

-Considering the above, let’s start from a rock-solid glider that you can build even now – a Mark Drella’s Super Gee.
+Considering the above, let’s start with a rock-solid glider that you can build even now – a Mark Drella’s Super Gee.

 Personally, I’d stick to the second version regardless of the servo installation option.